Yorik56/ChatGPT-Formatter/README.md

 Load the extension into Firefox for testing by following these steps:

 1. Open Firefox and enter `about:debugging` in the address bar.
-2. Click on "Load Temporary Add-on” and select the `manifest.json` file in the `dist` folder.
+2. Click on "Load Temporary Add-on” and select the `manifest.json` at the root of the project.

 ## Contact